MENU

 TECHNIQUE shapes me, but INTUITION guides me.

-Restriction keeps me honest and gives me clarity, because beauty is born from limits, and harmony from contrast.
+Restriction keeps me honest and gives me clarity, because Beauty is born from limits, and Harmony from contrast.

 The TWO FACES of my